earthly/earthly/docs/ci-integration/pull-through-cache.md

 docker logs --follow docker-registry
 ```

+{% hint style='info' %}
-*Hint: Leave a second terminal window open to display the logs while you work on the following sections;
+You may want to leave a second terminal window open to display the logs while you work on the following sections;
-this will make it more obvious when the cache is being used.*
+this will make it more obvious when the cache is being used.
+{% endhint %}

 The rest of the guide focus on configuring your workstation to use this cache.